mikeizbicki/chajda/README.md

 ## Performance

-Each language supported by spacy takes a different amount of time to parse, but they all parse fast enough that pspacy can be used in realtime search applications (such as web search).
+Each language supported by spacy takes a different amount of time to parse, but they all parse fast enough that chajda can be used in realtime search applications (such as web search).

 The benchmarks below measure the runtime of the following code
 ```